skrattaren/apf.rst/apf.rst

 - [p.
 74/68] "'Ghosts don't phone up radio stations!'
 'I saw this film once where they came out of the telephone,' said Bigmac, [...]"

-  Refers to the 1986 movie "`Poltergeist II`_", starring JoBeth Williams and Craig T. Nelson.
+  Refers to the 1986 movie **Poltergeist II**, starring JoBeth Williams and Craig T. Nelson.

 - [p.
 84/78] "'It's worse than that.
 I'm dead, Jim.'"

-  Refers to the "`Star Trek_-associated catch phrase: "It's worse than that, he's dead Jim."
+  Refers to the **Star Trek**-associated catch phrase: "It's worse than that, he's dead Jim."

   The phrase "He's dead, Jim" was a classic line from the television